 Who may apply and deadlines for applications?

-Any Eagle Scout is eligible to apply who is still registered actively in a Scout unit provided that he does NOT reach his 19th birthday in the calendar year of application.
+Any Eagle Scout is eligible to apply who is still registered actively in a Scout unit provided that the Eagle Scout does NOT reach the 19th birthday in the calendar year of application.
 Please read Temporary Transition Rules Extension on the Application Form.

-An Eagle may apply more than one year, but no individual may be awarded more total dollars than the $10,000 First Place award.
-For example, if an Eagle applies one year and receives the National runner-up award of $6,000, and has not reached his 19th birthday in the following calendar year, he may apply the second year, but if he were the First Place winner, he would receive only an additional $4,000.
+An Eagle Scout may apply more than one year, but no individual may be awarded more total dollars than the $10,000 First Place award.
+For example, if an Eagle applies one year and receives the National runner-up award of $6,000, and has not reached the 19th birthday in the following calendar year, the Eagle may apply the second year, but if the Eagle was the First Place winner, the Eagle would receive only an additional $4,000.

 This annual competition is conducted on a calendar year basis.
-The deadline for submitting applications for the NCSSAR state competition is the 31st of December each year.
-The deadline for the chapter competition submissions may be set anytime prior to that date.
+The deadline for chapters to submit applications for the NC SAR state competition is the 31st of December each year.
+The deadline for chapters to submit may be set anytime prior to that date.
 You will have to check with the individual chapter for the date and usually it is December 1st.

 Required Items for Application